The invariant space of multi-Higgs doublet models: The 3HDM

 Following our previous results in decomposing $V$ we may quickly arrive at the relevant decomposition of the 3HDM.
 The decomposition of $z_{ij,kl}$ is given by

 The decomposition of $\mu_{ij}$ is straightforward and hence,

-a result that we compute differently in appendix~\ref{sec:appA}. \footnote{That the 3HDM decomposed in $3(\mathbf{1}) \, \oplus \, 3(\mathbf{8}) \oplus \, \mathbf{27}$ was first mentioned by Andreas Trautner.} From here, we can already define the Hilbert series as in eq.~\eqref{eq:weyl_formula} with the plethystic exponentials.
+a result that we compute differently in appendix~\ref{sec:appA}.
+From here, we can already define the Hilbert series as in eq.~\eqref{eq:weyl_formula} with the plethystic exponentials.
 Thus, the multigraded Hilbert series we are interested in is defined as

 where the token variables are $s$, $t$, $u$ for the three adjoint representations and $q$ for the $\mathbf{27}$.
 From eq.~\eqref{eq:plethystic_exp} we can compute the plethystic exponentials of the $\mathbf{8}$'s and the $\mathbf{27}$.
 The plethystic exponential depends only on the character polynomials that we construct with the weight system of the irreducible representations.
 With LieART \cite{Feger:2019tvk} it is straightforward to compute